Mature Masculine

 Ordering Time

-The Tyrant tries to control time, cramming every moment with productivity, never resting, never playing.
+The Tyrant tries to control time.
+He crams every moment with productivity, never resting, never playing.
 He burns out and makes his realm joyless.
-The Victim lets time control him, drifting from distraction to distraction, never doing what matters.
+The Victim lets time control him.
+He drifts from distraction to distraction, never doing what matters.
 The Mature King orders time with both discipline and wisdom.

 The King's approach to time: